Iran warned of 'last chance' in nuclear talks after deadline missed

 But, the senior diplomat added: "We cannot accept that Iran stays at current levels of enrichment."

-The six powers want Iran to significantly scale back its uranium enrichment programme to make sure it cannot produce nuclear bombs.
-Iran says the programme is entirely peaceful and wants sanctions that have severely damaged its oil-dependent economy to be lifted as soon as possible.
-After years of rising tension between Iran and the West and fears of a new Middle East war, last year's election of a pragmatist, Hassan Rouhani, as Iran's president led to a thaw in ties that resulted in the current nuclear negotiations.
+The six powers want Iran to significantly scale back its uranium enrichment program to make sure it cannot produce nuclear bombs.
+Iran says the program is entirely peaceful and wants sanctions that have severely damaged its oil-dependent economy to be lifted as soon as possible.

 The announcement to give diplomacy until Nov.
 24 came in the early hours of Saturday, a day before the July 20 deadline that Iran, the United States, Britain, France, Germany, Russia and China had earlier set for an agreement.